Kangonaut/aegis-athena/mission-docs/spacecraft.md

 ##### 2.3.3.3.5 CO2 Removal Canister

 Potentially threatening levels of CO2 are effectively recaptured in CO2 removal canisters, utilizing Lithium Hydroxide (LiOH) cartridges.
-Both primary and backup canisters are installed to ensure consistently safe levels of CO2 within the S.P.A.C.E.C.R.A.F.T.
+Both primary and backup canisters are installed to ensure consistently safe levels of CO2 within the SPACECRAFT

 ##### 2.3.3.3.6 ARS Operation Cycle